 Relatedly, there's also the positive expectation bias — which often fuels gambling addictions.
 It's the sense that our luck has to eventually change and that good fortune is on the way.
 It also contribues to the "hot hand" misconception.
 Similarly, it's the same feeling we get when we start a new relationship that leads us to believe it will be better than the last one.

 4. Post-Purchase Rationalization

-Remember that time you bought something totally unnecessary, faulty, or overly expense, and then you rationalized the purchase to such an extent that you convinced yourself it was a great idea all along?
+Remember that time you bought something totally unnecessary, faulty, or overly expensive, and then you rationalized the purchase to such an extent you convinced yourself it was a great idea all along?
 Yeah, that's post-purchase rationalization in action — a kind of built-in mechanism that makes us feel better after we make crappy decisions, especially at the cash register.
 Also known as Buyer's Stockholm Syndrome, it's a way of subconsciously justifying our purchases — especially expensive ones.
 Social psychologists say it stems from the principle of commitment, our psychological desire to stay consistent and avoid a state of cognitive dissonance.